Planck 2013 results X. Energetic particle effects: characterization, removal, and simulation

-As reported previously \citep{DPC_paper}, the glitch rate in \Planck\ HFI is about 1 per second.
-To remove glitches from the data time streams of many instruments with bolometric detectors, \citep{Crill03, Masi06}, the instrument transfer function is deconvolved from the data.
-This has the benefit of increasing the signal to noise on each glitch which minimizes the fraction of flagged date.
-The populations of glitches in \Planck\ HFI is unusual.
-Three distinct families of glitch transfer functions, shown in Figure~\ref{typeGL}, are found in the data.
+For instruments with bolometric detectors fielded on balloons \citep{Crill03, Masi06, archeops1, BLASTprocess} and space missions \citep[see][for \textit{Herschel}-SPIRE]{SPIRE}, the glitches are flagged in the data time stream and then the flagged data are omitted.
+For most of these instruments, the transfer function is deconvolved from the time stream prior to flagging glitches.
+This has the benefit of increasing the signal-to-noise ratio on each glitch, which minimizes the fraction of falsely flagged data.